Colvin & Sawyer Law Offices is here to help you navigate legal challenges with confidence. Planning for tomorrow. Protecting what matters today.

 If you are planning your estate in Birmingham, Mountain Brook, Hoover, Vestavia Hills, or anywhere else in Alabama — or if you have recently inherited assets from a loved one — one of the first questions you likely have is whether you owe any state taxes on that inheritance.
 It is one of the most commonly Googled legal questions in Alabama, and fortunately the answer is refreshingly simple.

 But that is not the complete picture.
-While Alabama imposes no tax at the state level, federal estate tax may still apply to larger estates — and the federal rules changed significantly at the end of 2025 with the expiration of provisions from the Tax Cuts and Jobs Act.
+While Alabama imposes no tax at the state level, federal estate tax can still apply to the largest estates — and the federal rules changed significantly in 2026.
+The good news for most families: the federal exemption actually went up, not down.
 Here is everything Alabama families in Homewood, Pelham, Trussville, Gardendale, and across the state need to know.

 Alabama Has No State Estate Tax